 Working in partnership, we can end preventable maternal, newborn and child deaths by 2030, improve the lives of millions of women, children and adolescents, and empower many more countries to build sustainable futures.

-Sixteen countries are already benefiting from the approach and we are working with a further ten countries on the prioritization and financing of the health of women, children and adolescents.
+Sixteen countries are already benefiting from the approach and we are working with a further eleven countries on the prioritization and financing of the health of women, children and adolescents.
 These partnerships are made possible by generous initial contributions to the GFF Trust Fund from governments of Canada, Denmark, Japan, Norway, UK, the Bill & Melinda Gates Foundation, and MSD for Mothers.

 Ten reasons to invest in the GFF